IowaDave/pxt-maze/README.md

 * CORNERS = entrance at upper-left corner and exit at lower-right corner
 * RANDOM = entrance and exit a random locations on the left- and right-hand sides, respectively

+The default setting for the portals is CORNERS.

+<br><br><br>

 ![The maze treasure block](https://github.com/iowadave/pxt-maze/raw/master/.github/makecode/mazeTreasureBlock.png)

 ### maze.setMazeTreasure(MazeTreasure.KEY)

 allows the game designer options for including treasure in the maze.
 The treasure may have magic properties that affect the exit portal.
-There three settings for the treasure:
+Three settings are available for the treasure:

 * NONE = do not place a treasure in the maze.
 The exit portal will remain open at all times.
 * HIDDEN = yes, do hide a treasure at a random location in the maze.
 The exit portal will remain open at all times.
 * KEY = yes, hide a treasure, and treat it as a magic key.
 The exit portal will be closed and invisible until the player finds the treasure.
 After the player has taken the treasure, the exit portal will become open and accessible.

+The default setting for treasure is NONE.

+<br><br><br>

 ![The treasure reporter block](https://github.com/iowadave/pxt-maze/raw/master/.github/makecode/mazeTreasureReporterBlock.png)

 ### maze.playerHasTreasure()

 is a boolean (true-false) block that reveals whether the player has found the optional treasure.
 It will return false at the start of a game.
 If treasure is included in the game design, it will remain false until the player finds the treasure.
 Afterward, it return true for the remainder of the game.

+---

 ![The move block](https://github.com/iowadave/pxt-maze/raw/master/.github/makecode/move_block.png)